Big Hounds and Little Hounds and Honorary Hounds

 Once in the custody of a local rescue, the dogs received vet care as their health conditions stabilized.
 Fragile Autumn made her way to The Sanctuary, where she will live out her life, while the other dog went to a rescue, where he’ll be put up for adoption.

 Sadly suffering from so many medical conditions, it’s a wonder that this small beagle is alive at all.
-Autumn has regenerative anemia due to malnutrition and parasites, low albumin and creatinine, and significant proteinuria.
-We’ve already started her on enalapril for the proteinuria and on carprofen with milk thistle for the pain.
+Autumn had regenerative anemia due to malnutrition and parasites, low albumin and creatinine, and significant proteinuria.
+She takes enalapril for the proteinuria and medications and supplements for pain.

-We must hold off on any surgery and dentals until she’s stronger and healthier.
-As if this weren’t enough, Autumn has a mild heart murmur, mild nuclear sclerosis, moderate tartar and broken canine teeth, moderate muscular atrophy, especially in her hind end, and a large callous lump where bones were in constant contact with the ground.
-Not surprisingly, she’s lost fat and muscle mass, is arthritic, and her intermittent cough may be due to tracheal collapse caused by having been chained up for so long.
+Autumn has a mild heart murmur, mild nuclear sclerosis, moderate muscular atrophy, especially in her hind end, and a large callous lump where bones were in constant contact with the ground.
+Not surprisingly, she’s lost fat and muscle mass, is arthritic, and her intermittent cough, now cleared, might have be due to tracheal collapse caused by having been chained up for so long.

 Understandably cautious when anyone approaches her with a hand held higher than her head, we move slowly, keeping our hands low, and don’t hover over her.
 We’re patiently waiting for sweet Autumn to “tell” us when she’s ready for more interaction with us.
 And we’ll be more than eager to comply!